iankhor/ror-auth0-api/README.md

 This repository is a Rails API server for my step by step publication at [https://goo.gl/ffaWwr](https://goo.gl/ffaWwr)

-A companion React front-end framework that interacts this API server can be found at [https://github.com/iankhor/react-auth0-api](https://github.com/iankhor/react-auth0-api)
+A companion React front-end framework that interacts with this API server can be found at [https://github.com/iankhor/react-auth0-api](https://github.com/iankhor/react-auth0-api)